Somaliland: Foreign relations

-Recognition of Somaliland by the UK has also been supported by the UK Independence Party, which came 3rd in the popular vote at the 2015 General Election.
-The leader of UKIP, Nigel Farage, met with Ali Aden Awale, Head of the Somaliland UK Mission on Somaliland's national day, 18 May, in 2015, to express UKIP's support for Somaliland.
-Nigel Farage said that "Somaliland has been a beacon of peace, democracy and the Rule of Law, in the Horn of Africa for the past 24 years.
-It is about time the UK and the rest of the international community recognised Somaliland's case for recognition.
-It's about time peace was rewarded.
-For the UK to turn its back on its legitimate demands for sovereignty, is wrong.
-It is extraordinary that we have not been lobbying for their admittance to the Commonwealth.
-In recent years, we have supported the admission of countries such as Mozambique, which have no historic links to Britain, but Somaliland, a former protectorate, is left in the cold.
-This must change".
+Recognition of Somaliland by the UK was also supported by the UK Independence Party, which came third in the popular vote at the 2015 general election, though only electing a single MP.
+The former leader of UKIP, Nigel Farage, met with Ali Aden Awale, Head of the Somaliland UK Mission, on Somaliland's national day, 18 May, in 2015, to express UKIP's support for Somaliland.

 In 2011, Somaliland and the neighbouring Puntland region each entered a security-related memorandum of understanding with the Seychelles.
 Following the framework of an earlier agreement signed between the Transitional Federal Government and Seychelles, the memorandum is "for the transfer of convicted persons to prisons in 'Puntland' and 'Somaliland'."

 On 1 July 2020, Somaliland and Taiwan signed an agreement to set up representative offices to promote cooperation between the two countries.
 Cooperation between the two polities on education, maritime security, and medicine began in 2009, and Taiwanese staff entered Somaliland in February 2020 to prepare for the representative office.
-Taiwan's Ministry of Foreign Affairs refers to Somaliland as a country as of 2023, implying official recognition.
-This makes Taiwan the only country to recognize Somaliland.
+As of 2023, Taiwan's Ministry of Foreign Affairs refers to Somaliland as a country.

+On 1 January 2024, a memorandum of understanding was signed between Ethiopia and Somaliland, where Ethiopia will lease the port of Berbera on the Gulf of Aden, and a 20-kilometre stretch of the Gulf of Aden coastline, for 20 years, in exchange for eventual recognition of Somaliland as an independent state and a stake in Ethiopian Airlines.
+If this agreement is honoured, Ethiopia would become the first United Nations member state to recognise the breakaway nation.